 Decrease in Family Support

-continue to work closely with community partners to support those who may need additional assistance, even as we encourage the strengthening of inter-generational family bonds.
-The Government will also do more to help Singaporeans to upskill,
+will continue to work closely with community partners to support those who may need additional assistance, even as we encourage the strengthening of inter-generational family bonds.
+The Government will also do more to help Singaporeans

 Background